archagon/tasty-imitation-keyboard/README.md

 ## Fantastic Features

 * No bitmaps!
 Everything is rendered using CoreGraphics.
-* Autolayout galore!
-All the keys are laid out using autolayout constraints, meaning that the keyboard is much easier to extend.
+* Dynamic layouts!
+All the keys are laid out programmatically, meaning that the keyboard is much easier to extend and will automatically work on devices of all sizes.
 * This keyboard is an iOS8 extension.

 ## Current State